allthingslinux/tux/DEVELOPER.md

     Edit the `.env` file and fill out the required variables.
 The `.env` file is used for both local and Docker development.

-    At a minimum, you will need to fill in the `DEV_BOT_TOKEN` and `DEV_DATABASE_URL` variables for local development when using the CLI to start the bot with `poetry run tux --dev bot start`.
+    At a minimum, you will need to fill in the `DEV_BOT_TOKEN` and `DEV_DATABASE_URL` variables for local development when using the CLI to start the bot with `poetry run tux --dev start`.

     ```bash
     DEV_BOT_TOKEN=your_dev_discord_token